corona-warn-app/cwa-website/science/2022-11-23-science-blog-6/index.md

 ---
-page-title: "What else does a red warning say when incidence is high?"
+page-title: "What does a red warning mean when the incidence is high?"
-page-description: "What else does a red warning say when incidence is high?"
+page-description: "What does a red warning mean when the incidence is high?"
 page-name: science-blog-6
 page-name_de: science-blog-6
 author: CWA Team